 â€œFind your ideal job, find your ideal boss for that job, and find creative ways to get their attention as an ideal candidate,â€ – (Kirk Chisholm, financial planner from InnovativeWealth.com.)

 Build financial freedom

 Thousands of people have already discovered how, by using new technology they can free themselves of their job and live a completely flexible lifestyle by using their laptops to create a fully sustainable internet business.
-Learn how and develop the skills which can eventually set you completely free from the archaic mentality of the 9 to 5 ‘job’.
+See also escape 9 to 5 for more information.